spesmilo/electrum-protocol/docs/protocol-basics.rst

   can leak too much information in some scenarios.

-  To combat timing analysis, both the client and the server COULD send noise with a random timer, but more importantly at strategically selected events.
+  To combat timing analysis, both the client and the server COULD send dummy RPCs with a random timer, but more importantly at strategically selected events.
   For example, when the client receives a new block header notification, it COULD probabilistically send a random number of "server.ping" messages with small random sleeps in-between.